• Unrivaled selection of OVER 200,000 PRODUCTS

 Should You Take Reservations In Your Restaurant on Thanksgiving?

-As you set out to plan your restaurant’s Thanksgiving Dinner, there are quite a few things you will want to consider.
-Aside from the holiday menu, special staffing arrangements, and serving style, you will also want to decide whether or not you want to take reservations for the day.
+As you plan your restaurant’s Thanksgiving Dinner, there are quite a few things you will want to consider.
+Aside from the holiday menu, special staffing arrangements, and serving style, you will also want to decide whether or not to take reservations.
 For many businesses the answer may be simple, but for others it will take some consideration.
 There are several options that you can choose from when trying to decide: 1) take reservations and walk-ins; 2) take reservations only ; or 3) take walk-ins only.
 The following are some tips to help you solve this holiday conundrum.

 Seating Capacity

 You will also want to consider the seating capacity of your restaurant.
 If you can seat a lot of people, then reservations may not be necessary.
 If your capacity is limited, then reservations are probably a good idea.
-It will also help you organize the seating better if you have reservations set for at least a segment of your customers.
+It will also help you organize the seating better if you require reservations for at least a segment of your target customers.

 Hours Open